-Biological products, such as our product candidates, are subject to regulation under the Federal Food, Drug, and Cosmetic Act ("FD&C Act"), the Public Health Service ("PHS Act"), the FDA regulations under Title 21 of the Code of Federal Regulations (21 CFR), as well as other federal, state and local statutes and regulations.
-Both the FD&C Act and the PHS Act and their corresponding regulations govern, among other things, the testing, research, manufacturing, approval, safety, efficacy, labeling, packaging, storage, record keeping, distribution, import, export, reporting, sale, advertising and other promotional practices involving biological products.
-An investigational new drug ("IND") application must be in effect before clinical testing of biological products can begin.
-FDA approval must be obtained before biological products can be marketed.
+The FDA regulates drugs and biological products under the Federal Food, Drug, and Cosmetic Act ("FD&C Act"), the Public Health Service Act ("PHS Act"), the FDA regulations under Titles 21 and 42 of the Code of Federal Regulations (21 CFR and 42 CFR), as well as other federal, state and local statutes and regulations.
+The FD&C Act and the PHS Act and their corresponding regulations govern, among other things, the testing, research, manufacturing, approval, safety, efficacy, labeling, packaging, storage, record keeping, distribution, import, export, reporting, sale, advertising and other promotional practices involving drugs and biological products.
+An IND application must be in effect before clinical testing of drugs and biological products can begin.
+FDA approval must be obtained before drugs and biological products can be marketed.
 The process of obtaining regulatory approvals and the subsequent compliance with appropriate federal, state, local and foreign statutes and regulations require the expenditure of substantial time and financial resources, and each process may take several years to complete, although certain expedited programs potentially applicable to our product candidates, such as FDA fast track designation for certain new drugs with the potential to address unmet medical needs for certain serious or life-threatening conditions, may potentially expedite development and/or approval processes.
-Certain federal incentive programs are also potentially applicable to our product candidates, such as for "orphan drugs" that treat rare conditions, and programs supporting the development of bioterrorism medical countermeasures.
+Certain federal incentive programs are also potentially applicable to our product candidates, such as for "orphan drugs" that treat rare conditions.
 Data obtained from clinical activities is not always conclusive and may be susceptible to varying interpretations, which could delay, limit or prevent regulatory approval.
 The FDA may not grant approval on a timely basis, or at all, and we may encounter difficulties or unanticipated costs in our efforts to secure necessary governmental approvals, which could delay or preclude us from marketing our product candidates.
 In addition, the FDA may limit the indications for use or place other conditions on any approvals that could restrict the commercial application of the products.
 After approval, some types of changes to the approved product, such as adding new indications, manufacturing changes and additional labeling claims, are subject to further testing requirements and FDA review and approval.
 In addition, our failure, or the failure of our third-party manufacturers, to comply with applicable regulations could result in sanctions being imposed on us, including clinical holds, fines, injunctions, civil penalties, delays, suspension or withdrawal of approvals, license revocation, seizures or recalls of product candidates or products, operating restrictions and criminal prosecutions, any of which could adversely affect our ability to commercialize our product candidates.

-Biological Products Development Process
+Drug and Biological Products Development Process

-The process required by the FDA before a biological product may be marketed in the United States generally involves the following:
+The process required by the FDA before a drug or biological product may be marketed in the United States generally involves the following: